shabyash/frontend-tech-test/README.md

 > This should take you about an hour.

-The task is to create a currency conversion app following roughly this design:
+The task is to create a currency conversion app that looks something like this:

 ![](./currency-convertor.png)

+You're welcome to make it look nicer if you want, but no worries if you can't—this is the front-end test, not the design test!

 You can enter a base currency and a target currency to convert a specific amount between currencies, and a list of currencies will be displayed on the